By Anna Rose Welch, Editorial & Community Director, Advancing RNA

 Now, heaven forbid I let it rest at just that.

 Given the scalability and cost challenges associated with producing viral vectors today, I took the liberty (for better or, most likely, for worse) of (very loosely) translating this information into a Shakespearean sonnet.
-If you’re an NFT aficionado, please note that I do accept personal checks — and apparently, poets are capable of making quite a living on NFT poems these days.
-It’s always good to have goals.

 To My Darling Lentiviral Vector: A Practical Love Poem